NarandBD/No-Hope-Archive/README.md

 ### _Note:_
 Updates will be extremely barren, as this repository is predominately for archival.

+This was taken from [Nightly 2025-04-29](https://github.com/cataclysmbnteam/Cataclysm-BN/releases/tag/2025-04-29), the last instance of the mod before it got obsoleted from [chore: Remove obsoleted mods](https://github.com/cataclysmbnteam/Cataclysm-BN/pull/6449)

+### _Why this one specifically and not the other obsoleted mods?:_
+I really liked it and would unobselete it with the hotfix of the palletes.json file every run I did.
+Maybe one day I'll uh, maintain it but as it stands now it'd be alot of **fricken** work to figure out what's wrong with it (i.e. conflicts, what's already been integrated from it into basegame, and so on).

 # No-Hope

 The mod is based on the old lore where there was a full-scale war with China with many months of preceding marauding and civil disorder.
 Thus the world with the mod will be much more damaged overall, there will be much less loot etc.